 Sometimes violent, ungodly husbands attempt to twist my words and the Bible to justify their sin and abuse against their wives.
-That is NEVER ok with me and I NEVER condone any kind of abuse or sin against anyone!
+That is NEVER ok with me and I NEVER condone any kind of abuse or sin against anyone – neither does God!
+God holds people accountable and punishes those who abuse their positions of authority that He gave them to take care of, nurture, provide for, and protect others.
 (For a good definition of abuse, please check out this post.)
 When I see this kind of thing happening, I try to address it right away – which is what I am doing in today’s post.
 So, I am talking today about husbands who seriously threaten their wives’ lives or health or who do things like demand their wives worship them as God.
 This is the kind of “abuse” I am talking about right now.
 Very serious abuse.
 I want wives to know that this is not ever okay!

 Scripture never commands husbands to violently force their wives into biblical submission and never permits or condones abuse or any kind of sin or harm to one’s spouse or anyone else.
 Even our enemies – we are to treat kindly, to pray for them, to minister to them, and to bless them and overcome evil with good (Romans 12:9-21).
 How much more should spouses treat each other well with the very love of God (I Corinthians 13:4-8)!?!?

 Biblical submission is something a wife first gives to Christ as her ultimate Authority – just like all believers do.
 Then a wife voluntarily and intelligently decides to honor her husband’s leadership out of her love and reverence for Christ.
 Jesus is the absolute authority, not a husband.

 The husband is a delegated human authority who will answer to Christ for every aspect of his leadership.